ilyasotkov/learning-kubernetes/labs/lab1/overview.md

 ## Lab 1 overview

-In the first part of the lab, we'll use [Terraform](/) as a tool for declaratively interacting with a cloud provider.
+In the first part of the lab, we'll use [Terraform](/) as a tool for declaratively creating a Kubernetes cluster.

 In the second part of the lab, we'll review situations in which you will want to upgrade your cluster, and how to go about it.